 Credit is due to Jobre Stassen and her dedicated team of supporters in gaining the approval to join the two major sections of the Cliff Path.
-This has been a lengthy and difficult process.
-We look forward to an environmentally sensitive solution which will enhance the experience of traversing this most magnificent stretch of our coastline.
+This has been a lengthy and difficult process and we look forward to a sensitive and environmentally friendly solution with will enhance the experience of traversing this most magnificent stretch of our coastline.